 The Canonisation of St John Henry Newman

 Cardinal John Henry Newman has been declared a saint by Pope Francis.
-He the first English person to be canonised since 1970.
-Born in 1801, he is also the most modern English saint to have lived.
-The open-air canonisation Mass took place in St Peter’s Square on Sunday 13th October 2019 and was celebrated by Pope Francis.
+He is the first English person to be canonised since 1970.
+Born in 1801, he is also the first English saint from post-Reformation times to be canonised.
+The open-air canonisation Mass was celebrated by Pope Francis in St Peter’s Square on Sunday 13th October 2019.
 Four women were also promoted to full sainthood: Mariam Thresia Chiramel Mankidiyan from India, Marguerite Bays from Switzerland, Giuseppina Vannini from Italy and Dulce Lopes Pontes from Brazil.

 The morning of the canonisation Mass was an early start for keen pilgrims, with many arriving at St Peter’s Square hours before the 10am Mass started to secure a seat.
 Banners depicting the faces of the five new saints transformed the façade of St Peter’s Basilica.
 The Mass was attended by tens of thousands of pilgrims from across the world, including those representing the home countries of the new saints.
 From Westminster, Cardinal Vincent and Bishop Nicholas Hudson concelebrated at the Mass, while twenty young pilgrims in the crowd wore the red t-shirts of the Diocese of Westminster Youth Ministry.
 In a mark of the historical significance of the canonisation for the United Kingdom, the Prince of Wales was also in attendance.